Amario94/airbnb-clone-project-/README.md

 ---

 This stack ensures a seamless flow from data modeling and API handling on the backend to responsive design and interaction on the frontend, supporting both development and future scaling.
+## 👥 Team Roles

+In this project, each team member may assume one or more of the following roles.
+These roles help divide responsibilities and ensure the project flows smoothly from planning to deployment.

+### 1. **Backend Developer**
+Responsible for implementing the application logic, APIs, and server-side functionality.
+Handles user authentication, request handling, and interaction with the database.

+### 2. **Frontend Developer**
+Designs and implements the user interface using HTML, CSS, and JavaScript.
+Works closely with backend developers to integrate APIs and ensure the interface is user-friendly and responsive.

+### 3. **Database Administrator (DBA)**
+Manages the structure and maintenance of the database.
+Responsible for designing data models, creating and optimizing queries, ensuring data consistency, and performing backups.

+### 4. **DevOps Engineer**
+Handles the infrastructure, deployment, and automation tasks.
+Sets up continuous integration/continuous deployment (CI/CD) pipelines and manages hosting environments.

+### 5. **Project Manager (PM)**
+Oversees the progress of the project, coordinates tasks among team members, manages timelines, and ensures that all project goals are met.
+Acts as the communication bridge between the team and stakeholders.

+### 6. **QA Tester**
+Tests the application for bugs, usability, and performance.
+Writes test cases, performs automated and manual testing, and reports issues for resolution.

+### 7. **UI/UX Designer**
+Focuses on creating intuitive user flows and aesthetically pleasing interfaces.
+Conducts user research, designs wireframes/prototypes, and ensures that the product offers a seamless experience.

 ## 🗄️ Database Design